 No. Action Lead & Partner(s) Timeframe S/M/L 1 Identify and integrate climate change as a critical consideration and guiding principle informing core strategy, strategic objectives, policies and development control strategies of the County Development Plan.
 Planning Section Short-Long 2 Promote climate-smart building and urban design performance outcomes in development standards through the planning and development process.
-Planning Section Short-Long 3 Promote the integrated planning, design and delivery of green infrastructure (e.g. parks, green areas) to promote the wider benefits of green infrastructure such the provision of shading to alleviate heat stress, the supporting of urban biodiversity, and the provision of water retention and flood alleviation.
+Planning Section Short-Long 3 Promote the integrated planning, design and delivery of green infrastructure (e.g. parks, green areas, tree provision) to promote the wider benefits of green infrastructure such as the provision of shading to alleviate heat stress, the supporting of urban biodiversity, the provision of water retention and flood alleviation, and improving air quality.
 Planning, Community Development, Tourism, Economic Development, Heritage, Housing.
 Short - Long 4 Incorporate measures in accordance with section 10 (n) of the Planning and Development Acts 2000 (as amended) for: (n) the promotion of sustainable settlement and transportation strategies in urban and rural areas including the promotion of measures to- (i) reduce energy demand in response to the likelihood of increases in energy and other costs due to long-term decline in non-renewable resources, (ii) reduce anthropogenic greenhouse gas emissions, and (iii) address the necessity of adaptation to climate change; in particular, having regard to location, layout and design of new development.
-Planning Section Short
+Planning Section Short 5 Promote the regeneration of town and village centres and support property owners in the reuse/repurposing of existing buildings and densification of town Planning Community and Economic Short-Long centres Development.